hobbuy-blog/hobbuy-blog/README.md

 If you have questions or know vulnerabilities or bugs, please send my email.
 Email(Gmail) : bockring.scratcher@gmail.com

-or, send here the vulnerbilities or bugs : https://github.com/bockring/ArduMark/issues
+or, send here the vulnerbilities or bugs on project's "issues" tab.